 If you're a boxer and you're not doing crunches, you're missing out on a great opportunity to work on your core.
 Doing crunches will make you more powerful, and it will also allow you to throw harder punches.

-Deadlifts are a great exercise for boxers because it helps to build the posterior chain, which is crucial for fast movements like punching and kicking.
+Deadlifts are great for boxers because it helps to build the posterior chain, which is crucial for fast movements like punching and kicking.